 The best months to visit Mana Village are May to June and September to October.
 These windows give you the best combination of open roads, clear weather, and comfortable temperatures.

-• May to June (Peak Season): This is when Badrinath Dham opens for the year (usually around Akshaya Tritiya in late April or early May).
+• May to June (Peak Season): This is when Badrinath Dham opens for the year.
+In 2026, the Badrinath temple opened on April 23, 2026.
 Wildflowers bloom along the trail to Vasudhara Falls.
 Expect crowds during weekends.

 • July to September (Monsoon): Mana itself receives less rainfall compared to lower areas, but the roads from Rishikesh to Joshimath can be affected by landslides.
-If you travel during monsoon, keep buffer days in your itinerary.
+If you travel during monsoon, keep buffer days in your itinerary and check NH-7 status before departure.

 • October to early November: Post-monsoon clarity gives you the best mountain views.
 Fewer crowds.
-The season ends when Badrinath temple closes (usually around Bhai Dooj in November).
+The season ends when Badrinath temple closes (around Bhai Dooj in November, roughly November 13 in 2026).

 • November to April: The village is covered in heavy snow and completely inaccessible.
 The entire road from Joshimath to Badrinath remains closed.